FernandoLab/2016_Anderson_et_al_JAM_Acclimation/README.md

   [/Users/user/miniconda] >>> miniconda
   5. No to prepend miniconda to your path.
 Choosing yes should not impact the installation though.
   6. Will be asked a few times if you wish to proceed with installing the packages...agree to it.
-  7. After installation, enter source miniconda/bin/activate rumenEnv to activate the virtual enviornment with all dependencies.
+  7. After installation, enter 'source miniconda/bin/activate rumenEnv' on the command line to activate the virtual enviornment with all dependencies.

 To convert the R markdown to html (or any other format) use the [knitr package](http://yihui.name/knitr/) from within R using the command: **knit2html("rumen_adaptation.Rmd")**.
 To start a R session and run the workflow, use these commands from within the  direcotry you initiated installation: